nablarch/nablarch-document/en/application_framework/application_framework/cloud_native/distributed_tracing/azure_distributed_tracing.rst

   Then, create an arbitrary directory under ``src/main/jib`` and store the agent.

   Next, place ``applicationinsights.json`` in the directory where you have just stored the agent.
-  The ``connectionString`` should be the instrumentation key that will be issued after the Azure Application Insights resource is created.
+  The ``connectionString`` is a connection string containing the instrumentation key that will be issued after the Azure Application Insights resource is created.
   For other configuration options, see the `Guide <https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-standalone-config>`_.

   * applicationinsights.json